power <- function(exponent) {

 20.5 Function operators

 A function operator takes a function as input and returns a modified function as output.
-Like a factory, but the raw material is a function, not a number or string.
+Like a factory, but the raw material is a function rather than a number or string.
 This pattern is called a “decorator” in Python (where @decorator syntax makes it first-class) and appeared in the Gang of Four design patterns book (1994) as the Decorator Pattern.
 R has no @-syntax, but safely(), memoise(), and with_logging() are all decorators: they modify behavior by wrapping, without changing the original.

-safely() wraps a function so it never errors.
-Instead, it returns a list with $result and $error:
+safely() wraps a function so it never errors, returning instead a list with $result and $error:

 library(purrr)